 Louisville’s first distillery since Prohibition, The Evan Williams Bourbon Experience, opened in the heart of downtown in the Fall of 2013, signaling a new era in the Gateway to Bourbon Country and becoming the first of 10 and counting spirits-related attractions soon to be part of Louisville’s Urban Bourbon Experience.

 Familiar brands like Evan Williams, Angel’s Envy, Michter’s, Old Forester and Stitzel-Weller are now open.
-Less familiar, but destined to have cult followings are new craft distilleries such as Peerless, Rabbit Hole, Prohibition Craft Spirits and Copper & Kings.
-The cocktail and culinary experience that has been the Urban Bourbon Trail since 2008 continues to grow alongside the popularity of bourbon with 30+ stops, each well-stocked with at least 60 bourbons and some as many as 150.
+Less familiar but destined to have cult followings are new craft distilleries such as Peerless, Rabbit Hole, Prohibition Craft Spirits and Copper & Kings.
+The cocktail and culinary experience that has been the Urban Bourbon Trail since 2008 continues to grow alongside the popularity of bourbon with 30+ stops.
+Each is well-stocked with at least 60 bourbons and some as many as 150.
 All are serving the city’s official cocktail - the Old-Fashioned.

 Bourbon is more than a drink in Kentucky.
 It’s part of the culture, tradition and heritage of the community.
 As America’s only native spirit, it follows the timeline of American history and the founding of Louisville.
-In fact, the strategic location on the river played a vital role in the development of bourbon whiskey itself.
-Stories like this can be discovered at attractions such as the Filson Historical Society which is home to the Kentucky Bourbon Trail Welcome Center, Louisville Stoneware in their curated room of old whiskey jugs.
+The strategic location on the river played a vital role in developing bourbon whiskey itself.
+Stories like this can be discovered at attractions such as the Filson Historical Society, home to the Kentucky Bourbon Trail Welcome Center, and Louisville Stoneware in their curated room of old whiskey jugs.
 Bourbon enthusiasts can even pay homage to legendary distillers like Pappy Van Winkle by visiting the beautiful and historic grounds of Cave Hill Cemetery.